Wondering How to Choose a Martial Arts School For Your Child?

-These are just a few of the more well known styles of martial arts.
+These are just a few of the more well-known styles of martial arts for kids.

 And as I said above, I don’t want you focused on which style is best.
 The instructors and the quality of instruction will have a much larger difference in the life of your child than the style they practice.
 The people are the most important component of how to choose a martial arts school.

 - Karate – From Japan (but inspired by China).
 Probably the most well known martial art.
 There are dozens, if not hundreds, of styles of karate ranging from Gōjū-ryu, Shotokan and many others).
 This art features a lot of kicking, punching, blocking and kata, which is a choreographed fighting form that is almost like a solo dance routine.

 - Kung Fu – From China and similar to Karate.
 Bruce Li’s style, based on Wing Chun and referred to as Jeet Kune Do is considered a style of Kung Fu.

 - Taekwondo – From Korea.
 Features an emphasis on kicking and is one of the only styles included in the Olympics.

 - Jiu-jitsu– Tied to Judo from Japan but brought to Brazil and popularized by the Gracie family, this features primarily ground movement much of which has roots in wrestling.
 One of the key concepts of this is the art is that a smaller, less muscular person can compete against a larger more muscular opponent by using these techniques.

 Important considerations with martial arts for kids:

 - Does your child like to wrestle?
 If so, jiu-jitsu, sometimes call Brazilian Jiu-Jitsu or BJJ is a great way to go.
 Sometimes kids, especially teenage girls, may not want to be wrestling boys, so take that into consideration too.